tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 ```
 This reflects the basic set of behaviors we intend to perform, with an options object that includes a `DefaultPathAfterLogin` and `AuthenticationType` to use when interacting with Claims and HttpContext SignIn/SignOut methods.

-Next, we switch to the `Startup.cs` and register the concrete `CosmosDBMembership` class for this interface, register the default scheme (&#8220;Cookies&#8221;), and configure a Cookie authentication module for the &#8220;Cookies&#8221; scheme:
+Next, we switch to the `Startup.cs` and register the concrete `CosmosDBMembership` class for this interface, register the default scheme (“Cookies”), and configure a Cookie authentication module for the “Cookies” scheme:

 [SampleCosmosCore2App/Startup.cs][6]